Lifestyle Journalism Takes Another Kick In The Crotch

 ”

 My recruitment into the world of lifestyle media took place at my first job.
 I was one of two digital editors at a city magazine.
 The site had four main beats and the editing duties were split down the middle with my (wonderful, male) senior editor.
 He took local politics and food, and I was assigned shopping and entertainment.
-Being a recent grad with tens of thousands in student debt, a $34,000 salary, and a shaky knowledge of pop culture, I had no special aptitude for telling wealthy Torontonians what to wear or watch.
-I had no complaints, either: I liked covering fashion week and the Toronto film festival, and I learned a lot.
-It didn’t occur to me that my gender had largely dictated the topics I was in charge of (having grown up working in my family’s restaurant, I was probably best suited to editing food).
-Nor did I know that this division of labour would determine the rest of my career.
+Being a recent grad tens of thousands of dollars in student debt, a $34,000 salary, and a shaky knowledge of pop culture, I had no special aptitude for telling wealthy Torontonians what to wear or watch.
+I had no complaints, either: I liked covering Fashion Week and the Toronto Film Festival, and I learned a lot.
+But having grown up working in my family’s restaurant, I was probably best suited to editing food.
+It didn’t occur to me that my gender had largely dictated the topics I was in charge of.
+Nor did I know that this division of labor would determine the rest of my career.

 Lifestyle is a funny word.
 For me, it conjures images of palatial Hollywood villas with lounge chairs around infinity pools.
 It smells like money and suntan lotion and fizzy beverages.
 But in the media world, it means a lot more.